alexmilowski/data-science/activities/nosql-databases/README.md

     npm install marklogic

 Note: Some users may need to use `sudo` in front of the above commands depending on how they installed node.

+If you are not familar with JavaScript, work through as much as you can via the [node.js JavaScript tutorial](https://github.com/sethvincent/javascripting).
+JavaScript is a fairly easy language to learn if you already know Python.

+## 1.4 Summary ##

+You should have:

+  1. Setup MongoDB and understand how to stop and start it.
+  2. Setup MarkLogic and understand how to stop and start it.
+  3. Setup Node.js
+  3. Have familarized yourself with JavaScript and Node.